matter-labs/zksync-web-era-docs/README.md

 ## zkEVM

 > zkEVM is a virtual machine that executes smart contracts in a way that is compatible with zero-knowledge-proof computation.
-It is the .
 > Our zk-EVM keeps EVM semantics, but is also ZK-friendly and takes on traditional CPU architectures.

 Constantly updated, [zkSync: Docs for 2.0](https://v2-docs.zksync.io/dev) offers the most complete knowledge about the upcoming **zkSync 2.0**.